-CEZ to claim damages for revoked licence in Albania3.
-February 2013. / SEE Energy News
+CEZ to claim damages for revoked licence in Albania, SEE Energy News

 Czech utility CEZ said on Monday it intends to initiate an international arbitration after the Albanian energy regulator ERE decided to revoke the licence of its Albanian unit CEZ Shperndarje.